phalaaxx/jail/README.md

 Installation
 ------------

 Install mandatory packages.
-At the very least we need apache2 and libpam-chroot to confine ssh users to their jails.
+At the very least we need git libpam-chroot to install software and confine ssh users to their jails.

-	aptitude install apache2 libapache2-mod-suphp libapache2-mod-fcgid libapache2-mod-evasive mysql-server libpam-chroot
+	aptitude install gin libpam-chroot

 Fetch jail code and make necessary links.